djang0man/config/README.md

 Bash and Vim
 ===
-> Dotfile backups and boilerplates for customization and learning.
+> Dot-file backups and boilerplates for customization and learning.